About Liquid Web

 How To: Restore a Domain From cPanel Backups

-While it is a good and useful thing to have entire server backups, sometimes you only need to restore one or two domains.
-In these situations, cPanel backups make it easy for one to restore just a single site from the Web Host Manager (WHM) interface, or from the command line.
+In this tutorial, we will be reviewing how to restore a domain from cPanel backups.
+While it is a good and useful thing to have entire server backups enabled, sometimes we only need to restore a single domain.
+In these situations, cPanel backups make it easy for us to restore a single site from the Web Host Manager (WHM) interface, or from the command line.

-NOTE: This walkthrough assumes that you have already enabled cPanel backups in your WHM, leaving you with a backup to restore from.
+This tutorial assumes that we have already enabled cPanel backups within WHM, and we have a backup to restore from.

 Restoring from WHM

-NOTE: This method requires that the entire cPanel account be removed from the server before you can restore the backup.
-If all you need is the site files restored, this is likely NOT the backup you need, as it will remove all e-mails from the server since the date the backup was made.
+Caution should be taken here as this method requires that the entire cPanel account be removed from the server before we restore the backup.
+If all we need is the restoration of site files, this is NOT the backup type we need to use, as this method will remove all the emails from the server, since the date the backup was made.
+Liquid Web support can also assist with this task should a user be uncomfortable in trying to use this restore method.

-In cPanel, you will find the Backups Page in the File section.
+In cPanel, you will find the Backups menu option in the File section.
 From there you will be able to download or generate the following backups:

 • a full account backup